 Spotlight on Kentucky Filmmakers

 Reel Visions is a KET series of half-hour programs featuring several short films that have been produced, directed, written or edited by Kentucky filmmakers.
-Series producers are Sara O'Keefe, Allison NeCamp, Clark Bradshaw, and Ben Allen; executive producer is Teresa Day.
+Series producers are Sara O'Keefe, Allison NeCamp, and Clark Bradshaw; executive producer is Teresa Day.

 Reel Visions TV schedule | Watch Videos | Reel Visions Home